sktime/skpro/docs/source/contribute/code_of_conduct.rst

 ===============

-The ``skpro`` project believes that everyone should be able to participate in our community without fear of harrassment or discrimination.
+The ``skpro`` project believes that everyone should be able to participate in our community without fear of harassment or discrimination.
 All contributors are expected to show respect and courtesy to other members of the community at all times.